Successfully integrating AI in industry

 Regulatory and ethical aspects

 When using AI, companies must ensure that they comply with data protection regulations and observe ethical principles.
 This responsible use of AI is crucial for promoting trust and acceptance.
-However, given the complexity and multifaceted nature of the ethical issues in this area, it is important to carefully consider numerous dimensions.
+However, given the complexity and multifaceted nature of these ethical issues in this area, it is important to carefully consider numerous dimensions:

-Accessibility and barrier-free design: This means that AI applications must be designed in such a way that everyone can use them, including people with physical or mental disabilities.
+- Accessibility and barrier-free access: This means that AI applications must be designed in such a way that everyone can use them, including people with physical or mental disabilities.

-Non-discrimination and inclusion: The use of AI must not contribute to excluding or discriminating against individuals on the basis of their origin, gender, sexual orientation, religion or other personal characteristics.
-Rather, it should help to reduce existing social inequalities and offer everyone equal opportunities for participation and development.
+- Non-discrimination and inclusion: The use of AI must not contribute to the exclusion or discrimination of individuals on the basis of their origin, gender, sexual orientation, religion, or other personal characteristics.
+Rather, it should help to reduce existing social inequalities and offer all people equal opportunities for participation and development.

 Should I implement AI in my company?

 There is no simple answer to this question.
 However, one thing is clear: AI is here to stay!
-According to a survey by Statista from 2022, 54% of companies already use AI in production.
-In other areas, such as marketing, the figure is as high as 81%.
-It is therefore advisable to start looking into the potential applications of AI in industry, and in your specific business context, in order to maintain long-term competitiveness.
+According to a survey by Statista from 2025, 20% of companies are already using AI in production.
+In other areas, such as marketing, the figure is as high as 57%.
+It is therefore advisable to start looking into potential applications now in order to maintain long-term competitiveness.

 Whether an early start in AI integration is ultimately beneficial for your company depends, among other things, on the following aspects:

-Suitable use cases: Do any of the use cases mentioned above resemble your business?
-If so, now might be the time to look into artificial intelligence.
+- Suitable use cases: Have you drawn a parallel between one of the use cases mentioned and your company?
+Then it might be time to consider artificial intelligence.

-Creating value from data: AI-based systems require large amounts of high-quality data in order to function properly.
+- Creating value from data: AI-based systems require large amounts of high-quality data to function properly.
 It is important to check the suitability of the available company data before implementing such systems.

-Resources: The introduction of AI requires a significant investment of time and resources, which is why a thorough cost-benefit analysis is crucial in advance.
+- Resources: The introduction of AI requires a considerable investment of time and resources, which is why a thorough cost-benefit analysis in advance is crucial.

-Employee acceptance: The success of AI integration also depends largely on the openness and willingness of the workforce to accept new technologies and integrate them into their everyday work.
+- Employee acceptance: However, the success of AI integration also depends largely on the openness and willingness of the workforce to embrace new technologies and integrate them into their everyday work.

-Companies are increasingly using artificial intelligence to optimise processes and increase overall efficiency.
+Companies are increasingly using artificial intelligence to optimize processes and increase overall efficiency.
 Here we present examples of successful AI applications in various areas of business:

-An industrial customer wanted to optimise its internal search processes, as employees were spending a lot of time searching for documents, data and tools.
-The goal was to find a more efficient, faster and user-friendly solution.
-In a four-week proof of concept, we used Azure Cognitive Search and GPT to develop a solution that significantly speeds up internal searches.
+At GROB Werke, the focus was on optimizing internal search processes, as employees spent a lot of time searching for documents, data, or tools.
+The goal was to find a more efficient, faster, and user-friendly solution.
+In a four-week proof of concept, we used Azure Cognitive Search and GPT to develop a solution that significantly speeds up internal company searches.

-The introduction of a user-centric, voice-controlled search enabled employees to make requests verbally and obtain the information they needed quickly and efficiently.
+The introduction of a user-centered, voice-controlled search allowed employees to make verbal requests and obtain the information they needed quickly and efficiently.
 The vision for the future is that employees will only need a headset to communicate with the machines on the production line, further simplifying the work process.
-The prompt, i.e. the command used to control an AI, should be given verbally.
+The prompt, i.e., the command used to control an AI, should be able to be given verbally.

 To better understand this future scenario, imagine a production employee who is looking for a very specific component.
-In future, they will be able to simply voice this request through their headset.
-They will then immediately receive precise feedback, such as: ‘The component you are looking for is currently in machine room B and will be ready for collection in 9 minutes.’
+In the future, he should be able to simply voice this request through his headset.
+Immediately afterwards, they will receive precise feedback, such as: “The component you are looking for is currently in machine room B and will be ready for collection in 9 minutes.”
 This allows the employee to continue their work seamlessly and then collect the required component quickly and efficiently.

 Knowledge management at Bayernwerk Netz GmbH

 Bayernwerk Netz GmbH faced the challenge of preserving and making accessible the implicit knowledge and experience of long-standing employees.
-The risk was losing valuable expertise when these employees retired.
+The risk was that valuable expertise would be lost when these employees retired.

 To solve this problem, we developed an MS Teams app that was integrated into the Bayernwerk environment.
 This application serves as a platform for knowledge exchange and is designed to improve workflows without placing an additional burden on everyday work.

-The close collaboration between the Bayernwerk and MaibornWolff teams fostered the development of a system that not only makes implicit knowledge visible, but also lays the foundation for continuous knowledge exchange and improved collaboration within the company.
+The close collaboration between the teams at Bayernwerk and MaibornWolff fostered the development of a system that not only makes implicit knowledge visible, but also creates the basis for continuous knowledge exchange and improved collaboration within the company.

 Conclusion

-Anyone considering using artificial intelligence in their own company should not hesitate to test it.
-The implementation of AI technologies can significantly increase efficiency within the company and improve processes in the long term.
+Anyone considering using artificial intelligence in industry should not hesitate to test it.
+Implementing AI technologies can significantly increase efficiency within a company and improve processes in the long term.
 It is important to define clear goals and areas of application and to ensure the quality of the data used.
-Data protection and ethical aspects must also be taken into account.
-Whether artificial intelligence ultimately offers added value for your company depends on your specific needs and circumstances.
+Data protection and ethical aspects must not be ignored either.

 How is AI used in industry?